iiasa/message_ix/doc/index.rst

 .. _help:

-Have a question?
-Check…
+For further information and to get involved with the MESSAGEix user/developer community:

-- …on GitHub:
+- Check on GitHub:

-  - Join an existing `discussion <https://github.com/iiasa/message_ix/discussions>`_ or start a new one with your question.
+  - Join an existing `discussion <https://github.com/iiasa/message_ix/discussions>`_ or start a new one with your MESSAGEix usage question.
   - Search `current issues <https://github.com/iiasa/message_ix/issues?q=is:issue>`_, or open a new one to report a bug in the code.

-- …the :doc:`faq`.
-- …the message_ix Google Group, either `online <https://groups.google.com/d/forum/message_ix>`_ or via e-mail at <message_ix@googlegroups.com>.
+- See the less frequently updated :doc:`faq` and message_ix Google Group, either `online <https://groups.google.com/d/forum/message_ix>`_ or via e-mail at <message_ix@googlegroups.com>.

+.. _newsletter:

+- We cordially invite you to subscribe to the **MESSAGEix Community Newsletter** by filling `this form <https://iiasa.ac.at/signup>`__ and ticking the box for "MESSAGEix-Community".
+  At least once a year, we update all subscribers on the latest research and ongoing projects regarding MESSAGEix and invite you to our annual `Community Meeting <https://iiasa.ac.at/search?search_api_fulltext=MESSAGEix+Community+Meeting`__.

 .. _`MESSAGEix-GLOBIOM documentation`: http://data.ene.iiasa.ac.at/message-globiom/
 .. _`APACHE 2.0 open-source license`: https://github.com/iiasa/message_ix/blob/main/LICENSE